-This is a sight that gladdens-

-What peace it doth impart!

-Now nothing ever saddens

-The joy within my heart.

-No gloom shall ever shake,

-No foe shall ever take

-The hope which God's own Son

-In love for me has won.
+This is a sight that gladdens- What peace it doth impart!
+Now nothing ever saddens The joy within my heart.
+No gloom shall ever shake, No foe shall ever take The hope which God's own Son In love for me has won.

-- L Christ is Risen! - C His is Risen indeed!
-Alleluia! - L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - The Lord has brought you to a land flowing with milk and honey, Alleluia! - O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+- L In the name of the Father and of the Son and of the Holy Spirit. - C Amen. - L The Lord has brought you to a land flowing with milk and honey, Alleluia! - C O Lord, open my lips, and my mouth will declare your praise, Alleluia!
+Alleluia!
 (Exodus 3:8; Ps.
-51:15) - L Oh give thanks to the Lord; call upon his name, - make known his deeds among the peoples!
+51:15) - L Oh give thanks to the Lord; call upon his name, - C make known his deeds among the peoples!